Revenge of the Soga Brothers: Azuma Kagami's narrative

-Soga Monogataris narrative
+Soga Monogatari's narrative

 Revenge

 On June 28, 1193, the last night of the Fuji no Makigari, the participants were staying in Kamino, Fujino.
 The Soga brothers had prepared themselves for the revenge; Sukenari was armed with a shakudō tachi sword; and Tokimune with a hyōgogusari tachi sword and a copper sasuga sword.
 The two drew their swords and set off to find Suketsune.
 The brothers entered the mansion where Suketsune was staying, swinging their torches in search for Suketsune.
 There, the brothers found Suketsune sleeping with two prostitutes Ōtōnai and Kisegawa no Kamezuru.
 Sukenari told Tokimune to take care of Ōtōnai and to leave Suketsune to him.
 Tokimune refused and suggested that they attack him together and let Ōtōnai escape.
 Seeing their enemy drunk in deep sleep, Tokimune was overjoyed, but Sukenari wanted to wake him up.
 Sukenari then stabbed Suketsune in the shoulder and told him, "Hey, lord.
 Kudō Saemon-no-jō [Kudō Suketsune].
 While waiting for enemies this important, you are sleeping like a fool.
 Wake up."
 When Suketsune attempted to get up and reach for his sword, Sukenari blew at him, after which Tokimune killed him, thus fulfilling their vow.
 When Ōtōnai woke up to the sounds of swords and condemned the brothers, they slashed her across the torso and cut her legs off.
 On the way out, the brothers decided to make sure that Suketsune was really dead, and stabbed and beat his body three times.
 It was later rumored that "his mouth was cut open."

 After Suketsune was confirmed dead, the brothers left the building and proclaimed, "You have probably heard the rumors before.
 Now, see with your eyes.
 The young men of Soga have killed the enemy of their father, Kudō Saemon-no-jō, at a shogun's mansion, and now present themselves.
 Who feels obliged, kill us."
 However, no one answered.
 In the meantime, the torches left inside the building by the brothers had set the building on fire, and prostitutes tried to stop the fire with clothes.
 Because no one answered, Sukenari suggested that they meet with their mother once again and commit suicide in the mountains.
 Tokimune did not believe they could escape to the mountains and said that he does not want to bring shame and punishment to his family by going into hiding at their parents' house.
 He suggested that they kill samurai from all across the country, display the dead bodies at the shogun's mansion, and leave their names in history.
 Sukenari then said that his suggestion was to merely test Tokimune's will.